 Simply break the eggs into a bowl and whisk gently.
 Adding a quarter teaspoon of salt per cup of whisked eggs, will help keep them from being grainy after freezing eggs.
 Using a tablespoon to measure, scoop out three tablespoons of the whisked eggs.
 This is the approximate measurement of one whole egg.
 I like to use large ice cube trays but you can also put small custard cups on a cookie sheet and put the egg into those.

 Pop the eggs into the freezer.
 When frozen completely, remove from the ice tray or custard cup and store in a freezer container or zip lock freezer bag.
 When you need eggs for a recipe, thaw and use as normal.
-For more info on freezing fresh eggs visit this post from Fresh Eggs Daily.

 There you have it folks!
 For more information from the American Egg Board, you can visit their website.
 It has lots of information and activities including a fun little egg knowledge quiz.